-But what is the best health system in the world?
+But what’s the best health system in the world?
 Which country has the best healthcare?
-What are the criteria when making healthcare rankings by country?
-Should we look from a social coverage perspective or is it more related to the GDP?
+What criteria are they ranked against?
+Is it the social coverage or is it more related to the GDP?

 In this guide, we’ll have a quick peek into the practical approaches of some of the best healthcare systems in the world by country.